Primarily, Leadpages is a mobile responsive, landing page generator – however, the software enables you to do a whole lot more, including:

 Integrating your services to the platforms you use does you a great service in efficiency and productivity.
 You shorten your time from running through multiple programs and services and have everything a click away.

-You can integrate all your services you use on this platform, which will save you time from switching between multiple platforms.
+You can integrate all the services you use on this platform, which will save you time from switching between multiple platforms.
 This will ensure you are able to send your information/content to your email list, upload to social media, publish to your blog, and any other integrations you choose can be applied.

 Built-In Payment System